iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 - Play with class interval to see different picture of data.
 - In large dataset, boundaries don't make much difference.
-- When comparing different groups with sample, use relative frequency or precentage distribution.
+- When comparing different groups with sample, use relative frequency or percentage distribution.

 ## Probability Distribution

 A frequency distribution can be a probability distribution if the area under the curve is equal to 1.
-The f(x) of Prob Dist gives us probability of occourance of x in the given distribution.
+The f(x) of Prob Dist gives us probability of occurrence of x in the given distribution.

 A **Continuous** is distribution of a continuous random variable.
 It is the variable that can take any value on continuum.